Developing fundraising ideas play a significant role in the arts world.

 Ideas and SWOT analysis

-Most importantly, gather together ideas from your stakeholders including colleagues, volunteers, donors, partners, users, competitors and beneficiaries.
-For example brain storming (or if you prefer, thought showers) is a technique that can be used to generate ideas.
+Most importantly, gather together ideas from all your stakeholders.
+This includes colleagues, volunteers, donors, partners, users, competitors and beneficiaries.
+For example brain storming (or if you prefer, thought showers) can be used to generate ideas.
 At this stage nothing is rejected.

 Subsequently SWOT analysis plays a big part in this process.
-SWOT is a strategic planning tool.
-It helps summarise the main issues from your business environment, and what is most likely to impact on strategy development.
+It's a strategic planning tool.
+Helping you summarise the main issues from your business environment, and what is most likely to impact on strategy development.
 Therefore it can be adapted to be help generate fundraising options and assess future courses of action.

-Above all your main aim is to identify the current strengths and weaknesses relevant and capable of dealing with the changes taking place in the business.
-The SWOT analysis is only considered useful if it is comparative, not absolute to your competitors or other organisations.
+Above all your main aim is to identify the current strengths and weaknesses.
+Identify ones that are relevant and capable of dealing with the changes taking place in the business.
+The analysis is only considered useful if it is comparative, not absolute to your competitors or other organisations.
 It will exam strengths, weaknesses, opportunities and threats relative to competitors.

 Resources will include the following:

 - Start-up funds and working capital

 - Human resources to include numbers, demography and skills levels

 - Intellectual capital to include brand names, reputation, client databases and business systems.

 Establish if your fundraising campaign resonates with your target audience.
 Also, test-pilot, get feedback and refine the campaign.
 Test the idea among your own staff and colleagues.
 This is a good way to evaluate the potential attractiveness of your fundraising initiative.